 - Phone number for your Customer Service Center

 - Current system versions installed

-- Current SIRIUS® Radio ESN
+- Current Sirius Radio ESN

-- SIRIUS® Travel LinkTM ESN.
+- Sirius Travel Link ESN.

 Note: Not all tab selections may be available in all markets.
-Check with your authorized dealer for availability.
+Check with an authorized dealer for availability.

 Help

 The Help screen allows you to view basic information about controls and driving restrictions as well as traffic legend information and basic voice commands available in various modes.